You can do it!

 The following conditions, if present may represent Precautions & Contraindications to therapeutic horsemanship.
 Therefore, when considering participation, please note in the application form whether these conditions are present and to what degree.
 Medical consent from your physician may be necessary to include in any equine related activity

-Allergies to grasses, animals and dust
+Allergies (specifically grasses, animals and dust)

 Stroke (cerebrovascular accident)

-Chiari ii malformation
+Chiari ii Malformation

 Hip Subluxation & Dislocation

-Internal Spinal Stabilization Devices (Such As Harrington Rods)
+Internal Spinal Stabilization Devices (such as Harrington Rods)

-Acute Exacerbation Of Chronic Disorder
+Acute Exacerbation of Chronic Disorder

 Who may benefit from Therapeutic Vaulting